Debitsuccess/debitsuccess-api/docs/Introduction/6-Reference.md

 ## StateCode (USA and AUS)
-The Debitsuccess REST APIs accept the following state codes in thestateparameter for an address.
+The Debitsuccess REST APIs accept the following state codes in the `state` parameter for an address.

 ### AUS State Code